First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: A Closer Look at Solar Modulation

 This leads us to consider a simple conceptual model of solar modulation that is split into two different regimes.
 The dominant effect of solar modulation takes place between the heliopause and the Earth, which lies outside our $\gamma$-ray ROI.
 In this regime, changing the modulation potential between 0~MV and 1000~MV decreases the overall normalization and hardens the spectrum of the solar halo, but does not significantly affect the $\gamma$-ray morphology determined by {\it Fermi}-LAT data.

 The second regime corresponds to the subsequent solar modulation that occurs between the Earth and the Sun, and which lies inside our ROI.
 A key impetus for this paper is that solar modulation in this region has not been probed by cosmic-ray studies and is accessible only to our $\gamma$-ray observations.
 Modulation in this region controls the radial shape of the solar halo within our ROI, and also produces energy-dependent effects.
 However, the effect on the total normalization is smaller, as the majority of the modulation effect occurs between the edge of the heliosphere and 1~AU.
-Importantly, we note that the 45$^\circ$ edge of our ROI corresponds to electrons that have an average distance very close to 1~AU from the Sun, meaning that the transition between these two regions occurs very close to the Earth's position.
+Importantly, we note that the 45$^\circ$ edge of our ROI corresponds to electrons that have an average distance near 1~AU\footnote{At high energies, where solar modulation is not important, 50\% of the solar halo emission that is found 45$^\circ$ from the Sun originates from within 0.84~AU, while the other 50\% comes from emission at larger distances from the Sun.} from the Sun, meaning that the transition between these two regions occurs very close to the Earth's position.

 Interestingly, previous work in Ref.~\cite{Li:2022zio} used Parker Solar Probe data to study modulation between the Earth and Sun, finding weaker modulation within 1~AU compared to expectations from the force-field model.
 Motivated by their work, we consider an alternative model where there is no additional modulation between the Earth and Sun, leading to a total modulation potential given by Eq.~\eqref{eq:model_inner_no_modulation} in Model~II.
-In Fig.~\ref{fig:solarmodulation_heatmap_jl} we calculate the heatmap for the electron and positron modulation potentials in this model, finding the best-fit modulation potential for electrons increases to a value of 600$^{+72.59}_{-67.29}$ while the positron modulation potential remains consistent with 0$^{+148.1}$.
+In Fig.~\ref{fig:solarmodulation_heatmap_jl} we calculate the heatmap for the electron and positron modulation potentials in this model, finding the best-fit modulation potential for electrons increases to a value of 576$^{+84}_{-56}$ while the positron modulation potential remains consistent with 0$^{+153}$.
 This is consistent with the assumption that removing the additional effect of modulation near the Sun requires a larger modulation potential in regions outside 1~AU.